-CARBON BUDGET TOTAL BUDGET (MTCO2E) ANNUAL BUDGET (MTCO2E) PROJECT ANNUAL EMISSIONS (MTCO 2 E) % OF CONTRIBUTION OF OPERATIONAL EMISSIONS
+CARBON BUDGET TOTAL BUDGET (MTCO2E) ANNUAL BUDGET (MTCO2E) PROJECT ANNUAL EMISSIONS (MTCO2E) % OF CONTRIBUTION OF OPERATIONAL EMISSIONS

-2026-2030 200 40 0.3667 0.92%
+2026-2030 200 40 0.3682 0.92%

-2031-2035 151 30.2 0.3667 1.21%
+2031-2035 151 30.2 0.3682 1.22%

-- 7.1.6 The carbon intensity of electricity generated by the Proposed Development is 689 tCO2e per GWh.
-This has been calculated based on the plant burning approximately 130,366,060 m3 of natural gas per year, to generate an average electrical output of 521 GWh. - 7.1.7 The Proposed Development would provide additional peak power generation capacity, which would contribute to providing a secure energy supply to the national grid.
+- 7.1.6 The electricity sector has a sectoral ceiling for 2023 of 3MtCO2e (Government of Ireland 2022).
+Against this ceiling operation of the Proposed Development equates to 12% of the budget. - 7.1.7 The carbon intensity of electricity generated by the Proposed Development is 692 tCO2e per GWh.
+This has been calculated based on the plant burning approximately 130,366,060 m3 of natural gas per year, to generate an average electrical output of 521 GWh. - 7.1.8 The Proposed Development would provide additional peak power generation capacity, which would contribute to providing a secure energy supply to the national grid.
 A key component of ROI's decarbonisation strategy is to target 70% renewable electricity by 2030.
 To allow this uptake of renewable energy to happen it is necessary to have in place sources of energy generation that can be efficiently dispatched to cover any imbalances in supply and demand.
-As the use of coal and peat for electricity generation is reduced, natural gas has been identified as a relatively lower-carbon option to provide security of supply. - 7.1.8 The GHG assessment demonstrates that in comparison with ROI average gas power stations, the Proposed Development produces an additional 475 tonnes of CO2e per GWh of electricity generated.
-This is to be expected as the Proposed Development is a peaking plant to be used for short periods of time, only operating for approximately 1,500 hours per annum and is therefore likely to be less efficient than the grid average or
+As the use of coal and peat for electricity generation is reduced, natural gas has been identified as a relatively lower-carbon option to provide security of supply.

-- average gas power stations (the latter including a number that operate as base load and which can therefore be more efficient). - 7.1.9 The Proposed Development is due to be operational until 2052, at which point would either be decommissioned, or the lifetime could potentially be extended. - 7.1.10 Using the criteria set out in Table 3.3, the Proposed Development can be defined as 'moderate adverse' effect.
-The plant will continue to operate beyond 2050 and therefore falls short of fully contributing to ROI's net zero trajectory - 7.1.11 However, it is also acknowledged that whilst the ROI is moving towards decarbonising the grid, gas-fired peaking plant power stations are required as an important part of the overall transition fuel mix in order to ensure the ROI's energy security.
+- 7.1.9 The GHG assessment demonstrates that in comparison with ROI average gas power stations, the Proposed Development produces an additional 475 tonnes of CO2e per GWh of electricity generated.
+This is to be expected as the Proposed Development is a peaking plant to be used for short periods of time, only operating for approximately 1,500 hours per annum and is therefore likely to be less efficient than the grid average or average gas power stations (the latter including a number that operate as base load and which can therefore be more efficient). - 7.1.10 The Proposed Development is due to be operational until 2052, at which point would either be decommissioned, or the lifetime could potentially be extended. - 7.1.11 Using the criteria set out in Table 3.3, the Proposed Development can be defined as 'moderate adverse' effect.
+The plant will continue to operate beyond 2050 and therefore falls short of fully contributing to ROI's net zero trajectory - 7.1.12 However, it is also acknowledged that whilst the ROI is moving towards decarbonising the grid, gas-fired peaking plant power stations are required as an important part of the overall transition fuel mix in order to ensure the ROI's energy security.
 As previously stated, the operational requirements of the Proposed Development will inevitably change during its design life and it will be subject to regular reviews to identify potential modifications and amendments to enable continued alignment with ROI climate goals.